Vivid Sydney 2026 with Kids: Best Lights, Family Areas & Tips

 Plan your trip to Vivid Sydney by visiting the Accessibility and Inclusion section on the Vivid website where you can find up-to-date information on accessible services and facilities such as; viewing areas, toilets & adult change facilities, pre-booked minibus parking, drop-off & pick-up zones and more.

-What are the best days and times to visit 2025 Vivid Sydney?
+Best days and times to visit Vivid Sydney

 Not surprisingly, on weekends Vivid is packed with crowds.
 For this reason, we suggest going on a weekday, especially earlier in the week.
 (We attended Vivid mid-week last year and there was a lot less people than on visiting on a weekend).